ssp21/ssp21-spec/ssp21.md

         * *set dh3* = *DH(OSVK, MEPK)*
         * *set (CK, AK) = HKDF(h, dh1 || dh2 || dh3)*

-4. The master receives the *REPLY_HANDSHAKE_BEGIN* message and validates that it trusts the public key via the certificate chain.
+4. The master receives the *Reply Handshake Begin* message and validates that it trusts the public key via the certificate chain.

     * The master mixes the entire received message into the *handshake hash*.